urbit/docs/reference/hoon-expressions/rune/lus.md

 ++  y  (sub z n)
 --
 ```
-as being identical to this one:
+as being identical the Nock compiled from this one:
 ```hoon
 =|  z=@ud
 |%